-Tara: Buddhist Goddess in Green and White
+Tara: Buddhist Goddess

 What is Tara?

-Tara (Sanskrit, "star") is a Buddhist savior-goddess especially popular in Tibet, Nepal and Mongolia.
+In Buddhism, Tara (Sanskrit, "star") is a Buddhist savior-goddess especially popular in Tibet, Nepal and Mongolia.
 In Tibet, where Tara is the most important deity, her name is Sgrol-ma, meaning "she who saves."
 The mantra of Tara (om tare tuttare ture svaha) is the second most common mantra heard in Tibet, after the mantra of Chenrezi (om mani padme hum).